azurabeck/qatools/README.md

 # Important

 Unfortunaly many options avaiable on this project will not work outside our network ambient.
-The code is free to read, and commands as adb install only need a right configurantion
+The code is free to read, and commands as adb install only need a right configurantion.
+Java required to run project

 # UI/UX
 created by: Rebecca Souza. > tools: illustrator, and photoshop